There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

-- Make sure you understand how Sound Beginnings works.
-Pretend to teach the first four to six weeks in your head and see if you know what you’d be doing.
-If not, email me and we can talk.
-Also, since it’s built on a five day schedule, but MoDG only does 4 days a week, the assignments don’t feel consistent.
+- Also, notice the wacky schedule.
+Since SB is built on a five day schedule, but MoDG only does 4 days a week, the assignments don’t feel consistent.
 And, the spelling dictation is supposed to go across two or more days, but they’re often back to back.
 If you HATE that and want to use my personal Sound Beginnings Rework.
 Feel free.
 Enter at your own risk.

 - Get a primary lined book or white board.
 There’s a lot of writing!